Compiling XCSoar

 Compiling with ccache

-To speed up the compilation of XCSoar we can use ccache to cache the object files for us.
-All we have to do is install ccache and add USE_CCACHE=y to the make command line:
+To speed up the compilation of XCSoar we can use ccache to cache the object files for us. ccache is installed by the BASE provisioning section; add USE_CCACHE=y to the make command line:

 make TARGET=UNIX USE_CCACHE=y